 A third-party expert can mediate the relationship between the LOS implementation team and your firm, providing guidance on how to line up LOS functionality with what you want to accomplish as a business, but do so in a way that is sustainable and scalable.
 It will save you having to apply back-end fixes later on.

 Understand LOS Data is Part of a Whole

 You may be tempted during an LOS implementation to see this platform as something bigger than a just piece of your overall data and software ecosystem.
 But, that’s in fact what it is.

 “LOS data is just origination data,” Armendariz said.
 “But there’s also lead management data that lives upstream of the LOS, and servicing and post-close data that lives downstream.
 All of your data combined gives you the full picture of how to drive your business as a whole.
 LOS plays a part in that, but only a part.”

 What you shouldn’t do is focus only on the LOS data itself to drive your decision-making.
 You need a broader approach.

 “At Saxony, our bread and butter is creating a data warehouse environment that takes all of your data into account,” Hixson said.

 Rely on Industry Experts

 Whomever you rely on for third-party LOS implementation guidance, you should be sure that they have a background in Financial Services generally, the mortgage industry specifically, and LOS implementations directly.
 You need someone who is accountable to you and your business to serve as the go-between for your firm and the LOS implementation team.

-“Ultimately,” Fan says, “You want someone to make sure things are being implemented correctly, that customizations are being completed properly, and that integrations and downstream impacts are all addressed.”
+“Ultimately,” Armendariz says, “You want someone to make sure things are being implemented correctly, that customizations are being completed properly, and that integrations and downstream impacts are all addressed.”